fusion94/fusion94.org-v2/_drafts/conservation-and-fishing.md

 Lots of amendments have been made over the years, but the biggest was in 1984.
 This was called the Wallop-Breaux Amendment, after Congressman John Breaux and Senator Malcolm Wallop, who led the charge.
 This amendment expanded the list of sport fishing gear that qualified for the 10% excise tax.
 It also added a 3% tax on certain motors and fish finders.
 In addition, it expanded the projects that the tax could fund to include boating facilities, education programs, and more.

+* Created Aquatic Resources Trust Fund
+* Provided for additional funds captured from a portion of the federal gasoline excise taxes attributable to motorboats by a formula based on boat registrations
+* Broadened taxed items (fishing equipment)
+* Added District of Columbia
+* Authorized spending for aquatic education for up to 10% of apportionment
+* Mandated 10% minimum of apportionment be spent for motorboat access
+* Mandated apportionments be distributed between freshwater/marine
+* Mandated "maintenance of effort"

 The problem had been that the Pittman-Robertson Act in the hunting industry was blowing Dingell-Johnson out of the water in terms of money raised, more than twice as much.
 By extending the list of qualifying equipment, this amendment took the funding from $38 million to $122 million in one year.

+#### Magnuson-Stevens Fishery Conservation and Management Act

+The Magnuson–Stevens Fishery Conservation and Management Act (MSFCMA), commonly referred to as the Magnuson–Stevens Act (MSA), is the legal provision for promoting optimal exploitation of U.S. coastal fisheries.
+Enacted in 1976, it has since been amended in line with sustainability policy.

+The Magnuson–Stevens Fishery Conservation and Management Act[^1] is the primary law governing marine fisheries management in United States federal waters.
+The law is named after U.S. Senators Warren G. Magnuson of Washington state and Ted Stevens of Alaska.

+[^1]: 16 U.S.C. §§ 1801-1884

+The MSFCMA was enacted to promote the U.S. fishing industry's optimal exploitation of coastal fisheries by "consolidating control over territorial waters" and establishing eight regional councils to manage fish stocks.
+The act has been amended several times in response to continued overfishing of major stocks.
+The most recent version, authorized in 2007, includes seven purposes:

+1. Acting to conserve fishery resources
+1. Supporting enforcement of international fishing agreements
+1. Promoting fishing in line with conservation principles
+1. Providing for the implementation of fishery management plans (FMPs) which achieve optimal yield
+1. Establishing Regional Fishery Management Councils to steward fishery resources through the preparation, monitoring, and revising of plans which (A) enable stake holders to participate in the administration of fisheries and (B) consider social and economic needs of states.
+1. Developing underutilized fisheries
+1. Protecting essential fish habitats

+Additionally, the law calls for reducing bycatch and establishing fishery information monitoring systems.

 ### Is it Working?